radcamp/radcamp.github.io/NYC2023/RADCamp-PartII-Day1-PM.md

 * Go back to the terminal and `cd ~/ipyrad-workshop/<assembly_name>`.
 * Create a params file for the real data (`ipyrad -n <assembly_name>`).
-* Update your params file as necessary including the correct [overhang sequences](PartII-Overhangs.txt) and read trimming and adapter filtering settings based on the results from fastqc.
+* Update your params file as necessary including the correct [overhang sequences](PartII-Groups.txt) and read trimming and adapter filtering settings based on the results from fastqc.
-* Also, based on preliminary anaylsis, set `max_barcodes_mismatch` to 2.
+* Also, based on preliminary anaylsis, set `max_barcodes_mismatch` to 1.
 * Launch ipyrad steps 1-7
 * Go to the mixer and eat pizza and socialize!
 The results will be done tomorrow.